-The Watchdog 15 has a default IP address, as shown in table 2-1, for initial setup and access.
+The Watchdog 100 has a default IP address for initial setup and access.
 Once you have assigned an IP address, the default IP address will no longer be active.
-To restore the default IP address and reset all user-account information, if the user-assigned address or passwords are lost or forgotten, press and hold the network-reset button located below the Ethernet port for 15 seconds.
+To restore the default IP address and reset all user-account information, if the user-assigned address or passwords are lost or forgotten, press and hold the network-reset button located to the right of the Ethernet port for 15 seconds.

-To completely erase ALL of the user settings and restore the unit back to its factory-default state, disconnect power from the Watchdog 15, then press and hold the network-reset button while powering up the unit.
+To completely erase ALL of the user settings and restore the unit back to its factorydefault state, disconnect power from the Watchdog 100, then press and hold the networkreset button while powering up the unit.

-The Network page, located under the System Tab, allows you to assign the network properties manually, or use DHCP to connect to your network.
+The Network page (located under the System Tab) allows you to assign the network properties manually, or use DHCP to connect to your network.
 Access to the unit requires the IP address to be known.
 Use of a static IP or a reserved DHCP is recommended.
-The default address is shown on the front of the unit.
+The default address is shown on the front of the unit:

-Table 2-1 Default IP Address
+Table 2-1 Default IP Address 1 able 2-1 Delault IF Address

-IP Address: 192.168.123.123 Subnet Mask: 255.255.255.0
+IP Address: 192.168.123.123

+Subnet Mask: 255.255.255.0

-Gatoway: 192.168.123.1 Gateway: 192.108.123.1
+Gateway: 192.168.123.1